 Doctor of Social Science (DSocSci)

-You will gain knowledge of research techniques available for enhancing professional knowledge and the training to help you use these to produce research of publishable quality.
+On this programme you will gain knowledge of research techniques available for enhancing professional knowledge and the training to help you use these to produce research of publishable quality.

 On completion of the DSocSci you will:

 - have the latest and most sophisticated theoretical knowledge for practitioners

 - be able to ensure that this knowledge can be used to inform practice and that you can critically engage with developments in your field